-Pipeline operators proposed that a traffic light indicator be used instead of numerical capacity reporting.
-The Commission does not support this change because the information would be less useful to market participants.
+The Commission continues to be of the view that a numerical capacity estimate is preferable to a traffic light indicator as it will be more useful for market participants.
 A numerical estimate of capacity has broader application than the proposed traffic light indicator and is less subjective.
-If another traffic light system was implemented there is the risk of it being confused with the linepack capacity adequacy flag.
+If another traffic light system was implemented there is the risk of it being confused with the existing linepack capacity adequacy flag.